-Mission: SE-ED seeks to do business in the areas that promote education for Knowledge in the fields that is necessary to the development of the nation.
-It operates in the business that will make 'Smarter Thais' by developing the sustainable business with a continuous earning growth at the above the industry's average, being a role-model company that can create work result deems beneficial and accepted by society at large with happy staffs, and able to deliver and maintain an attractive long-term investment returns at the satisfactory level.
+Mission : SE-ED seeks to do business in the areas that promote education in the fields necessary to the development of the nation.
+It operates the business that will make 'Thais Smarter' by developing a sustainable business with a continuous earning growth at the level above the industry's average, being a role-model company that can create work result deems beneficial and accepted by society at large with happy staffs, and able to deliver and maintain an attractive long-term investment returns at the satisfactory level.

-Strategies: To achieve the stated vision and mission, the Company stresses the readiness in several areas to develop quality service which responds to the needs of target customers.
-To do so, the

-Company focuses on the expansion of SE-ED Book Center and the addition of interesting products in the stores.
-In addition, the Company will make e-books and other services available in www.se-ed.com, m.se-ed.com and SE-ED Application in order to accommodate the lifestyle change of customers.
+Marketing Strategies : To achieve the stated vision and mission, the Company stresses the readiness in several areas to develop quality service which responds to the needs of target customers.
+To do so, the Company focuses on the expansion of SE-ED Book Center and the addition of interesting products in the stores.
+In addition, the Company will make e-Books and other services available in SE-ED App in order to accommodate the lifestyle change of customers.
 Lastly, the Company aims to expand its educational business in the future.
-Thus, the Company will concentrate on the following marketing strategies:
+Thus, the Company will concentrate on the following marketing strategies :